 cast).
-The Change Sequence subfield is set to TBD if the reported AP is not part of an AP MLD, or if the
+The Change Sequence subfield is set to 255 and ignored if the reported AP is not part of an AP MLD, or if the

 reporting AP does not have that information.

 1 35.3.4 Discovery of an AP MLD